 There has previously been created a Reserve Fund to be used to finally retire or to pay when due debt service on Parity Bonds and any Additional Bonds to the extent the amounts in the Interest and Redemption Fund are insufficient.
 The Bond Resolution provides that so long as the market value of the money and investments in the Reserve Fund are not less than a "Required Reserve" equal to the average annual principal and interest requirements of the Parity Bonds and Additional Bond, no deposit to the Reserve Fund is required.
 (See "SELECTED PROVISIONS OF BOND RESOLUTION").
-Following the issuance of the Bonds, the Authority will deposit Bond proceeds in an amount required to fully fund the Required Reserve.
+Following the issuance of the Bonds, the Reserve Fund contains an amount equal to the Required Reserve.